 Steve was born and raised in the Gila Valley in southeastern Arizona, moving to Mesa in 1976.
 After working in the retail grocery industry for nearly 30 years, Steve decided to make a career change and returned to college in 2002.
 He graduated from the Mortuary Science Program at Mesa Community College in 2004, and joined the Bunker Family in 2005.
 In addition to assisting families with funeral arrangements and conducting services, Steve manages our Garden Chapel and oversees the daily operations at our other locations as well.
 Steve has found funeral service to be extremely rewarding, assisting families with planning meaningful tributes to their loved ones and beginning the healing process.

 Paula Sommer Rogers Sheridan is an Arizona native who’ll never conform to Arizona’s hot summers.
 She is married to Daniel Sheridan, who she’s shared the past 18 years with and had 3 beautiful children.
 She is also the proud daughter of a Sergeant for the Highway Patrol.
 In 2008, Paula graduated from the Mortuary Program at Mesa Community College.
-She is a fully licensed Funeral Director, Embalmer, and Cremationist.
+She is a licensed Funeral Director, Embalmer, and Cremationist.
 She began her journey with the Bunker Family in 2010, just 3 weeks after her mother’s funeral services.
-She is currently responsible for the daily operations at the University Chapel.
 It is with great honor that Paula serves the families that entrust their loved ones to the very location that cared for her own family during such a heart breaking time.

 Michelle was born in Southbridge, Massachusetts and moved to Arizona in 1971 with her family.
 She graduated from Chandler High School and attended the Maricopa Technical Institute in Phoenix.
 Michelle worked in the retail grocery industry for many years before joining the Bunker Family in 2009.
 Her duties include assisting with funeral services, transporting and delivering documents, and maintaining the cleanliness and appearance of our chapels for the families we serve.